 We communicated with management and those charged with governance and noted that they were able to provide satisfactory responses to our questions.
-We also assessed the adequacy of the disclosures set out in note 12 to the financial statements relating to intangible assets.
-Those disclosures explain that the directors have assessed the carrying amount of intangible assets with an indefinite useful life as at 30 November 2023 and they concluded that the asset is recoverable and that there is no impairment in the value of the intangible assets with an indefinite useful life.
+We also assessed the adequacy of the disclosures set out in note 13 to the financial statements relating to the intangible asset.
+Those disclosures explain that the directors have assessed the carrying amount of the intangible asset as at 30 November 2024 and they concluded that the asset is recoverable and that there is no impairment in the value of the intangible asset.

-Impairment testing on investment property in the consolidated financial statements
+Impairment testing on investment property in the consolidated financial statements Key audit matter

 The valuation of the group's investment property is inherently subjective due to a number of factors such as the individual nature of each property, its location and the expected future returns.
-Management has carried out assessments for the valuations of the group's properties which were last valued by independent architects in November 2022.
-As a result of their assessment the directors concluded that the valuations of the properties at 30 November 2022 remained unchanged and therefore no changes to the valuations were reflected during the current year.
+Management has carried out assessments for the valuations of the group's properties which were last valued by independent architects on 14 November 2022.
+As a result of their assessment, the directors concluded that the valuations of the properties at 30 November 2022 remained unchanged and therefore no changes to the valuations were reflected during the current year.

-We focussed on this area because of the significance of the amount of investment properties owned by the group and which are recognised at balance sheet date.
+We focused on this area because of the significant value of the investment properties owned by the group and which are recognised at balance sheet date.

-Our procedures in relation to the valuation of the properties included reviewing the internal assessments made by the directors and ensuring that there were no significant changes to the independent architects valuations which were concluded in November 2022.
-We also discussed the valuations with management, the Audit Committee and the directors and found that they were able to provide explanations to our questions.
+Our procedures in relation to the valuation of the properties included reviewing the internal assessments made by the directors and ensuring that there were no significant changes to the independent architects valuations which were concluded on 14 November 2022.
+We also discussed the valuations with management, the Audit Committee and the directors, and found that they were able to provide explanations to our questions.

-We have also assessed the adequacy of the disclosures relating to investment properties set out in note 15 to these financial statements.
-Those disclosures explain that the directors have assessed the carrying amount of the investment properties as at 30 November 2023 and they concluded that the carrying amount is recoverable and that there is no impairment in the value of the properties.
+We have also assessed the adequacy of the disclosures relating to the investment properties set out in note 17 to these financial statements.
+These disclosures explain that the directors have assessed the carrying amount of the investment properties as at 30 November 2024 and they concluded that the carrying amount is recoverable and that there is no impairment in the value of the properties.